-The role of the School Nurse is fully detailed in the 'School Nurse Job Description.'
 Responsibilities relevant to child protection and safeguarding are as follows:

-- Have clinical knowledge of the indicators for child abuse and report any concerns or suspicions immediately to the CPO. - Make student medical records available, as needed, to the CPO. - Keep all information strictly confidential report information on any child protection cases only to the CPO.
+- Have clinical knowledge of the indicators for child abuse and report any concerns or suspicions immediately to the CPT. - Make student medical records available, as needed, to the CPT. - Keep all information strictly confidential - Document all visits and provide a weekly report to CPT.

-Role of the Head of Human Resources
+Role of the Head of Human Resources:

-The Head of Human Resources role is fully detailed in the 'Head of HR Job Description.'
 Responsibilities relevant to child protection and safeguarding are as follows:

-- Ensure that all staff are recruited and employed per the guidelines identified in the Employment Policy to identify those people safe to work with children. - Require and collect Staff Employment Declarations from all newly hired staff (Appendix D)
+- Ensure that all staff are recruited and employed per the guidelines identified in the Employment Policy to identify those people safe to work with children. - Require and collect Staff Employment Declarations from all newly hired staff

-Role of Head of Security
+Role of Head of Security: